 A city in Florida, the first settlement of colonists from Europe to be established in territory now a part of the United States.

-She was assigned to the 1st Naval District and operated on patrol out of Boston until 1942 when she was transferred to the Eastern Sea Frontier, for which she escorted convoys between New York and various Caribbean ports.
+Assigned to the First Naval District, St. Augustine operated on patrol out of Boston until 1942 when she was transferred to the Eastern Sea Frontier, for which she escorted convoys between New York and various Caribbean ports.

 St. Augustine got underway from New York on 6 January 1944, leading a convoy of ships bound for Guantanamo Bay, Cuba.
-Late that evening, when southeast of Cape May, N.J., she was rammed amidships by the merchant tanker, Camas Meadows.
-Her seams were split by the collision, and the gunboat sank in 5 minutes.
-The rough, wintry seas claimed 115 of her crew; only 30 survived.
+Late that evening, when 73 miles south-southwest of Cape May, N.J., at 38°12'N, 74°10'W, she was rammed amidships by the U.S. merchant tanker Camas Meadows (American Petroleum Transport Corp.).
+The gunboat’s seams were split by the collision, and she sank in five minutes.
+Tug Allegheny (AT-19) and the Moran Towing & Transportation Co. tug Point Judith immediately stood out of Cape May to search for survivors.
+Tragically, the rough, wintry seas claimed 115 of St. Augustine’s crew; only 30 survived the ordeal.